shadersrs3/datatypestostruct/README.md

-Add fields to a structure on a fixed size setting,
+Add fields to a structure with offset on a fixed size structure setting,

 example code for msvc based on main.cpp main function